-At Orthopedic Associates of Long Island we have some of the area’s most knowledgable and respected concussion experts, partnering with St Charles Hospital on the ThinkSmart concussion program.
-Since 2010, our program has provided concussion education, management and baseline testing to over 45 school districts in Suffolk County.
+At Orthopedic Associates of Long Island, we have some of the area’s most knowledgeable and respected concussion experts, partnering with St Charles Hospital on the ThinkSmart concussion program.
+Since 2010, our program has provided concussion education, management, and baseline testing to over 45 school districts in Suffolk County.

 The CDC defines a concussion as a type of traumatic brain injury—or TBI—caused by a bump, blow, or jolt to the head or by a hit to the body that causes the head and brain to move rapidly back and forth.
 This sudden movement can cause the brain to bounce around or twist in the skull, creating chemical changes in the brain and sometimes stretching and damaging brain cells.

 A concussion can be caused by a direct blow to the head, or an indirect blow such as from a whiplash injury.
 This trauma can cause contact of the brain against the inside of the skull or a shearing injury of the brain twisting inside the skull which leads to cellular damage that produces concussion symptoms.